temporal-community/temporal-ai-agent/notes/experiments/001-basic-workflow.md

-# Experiment 001: Basic Workflow Setup
+# Experiment 001: Setup and run locally out of the box demo

 **Date**:

 ## Objective
-To understand and implement a basic workflow using the Temporal AI Agent system, establishing a foundation for more complex experiments.
+To understand what's involved in setting up and running the Temporal AI Agent locally out of the box demo.

 ## Setup

 ### Environment
 - [ ] Local development environment
-- [ ] Dependencies installed
+  - I'm using asdf (already installed)to manage python versions
+  - Temporal is already installed using brew, `brew install temporal`
 - [ ] Temporal server running
+  - Start server using make commands: `make setup-temporal-mac`

 ### Configuration
 ```yaml